Sandra Pointet / Geneva Academy

 The online application is divided into the following four steps:

-- Decide whether apply (1) without scholarship, (2) with full scholarship or (3) with partial scholarship
+- Decide whether apply (1) without a scholarship, (2) with a full scholarship

 - Complete the application form